AFKDAO/ERC4610/README.md

 # Summary
-ERC721Delegator is an interface extended from ERC721.
-With ERC721Delegator, ERC721 can be loaned and borrowed while the lender only has the right to use, but cannot transfer the assets.
+ERC4610 is an extension of ERC721.
+With ERC4610, ERC721 can be loaned and borrowed while the lender only has the right to use, but cannot transfer the assets.